Skip to main content

 What exercises and techniques does my dog complete?

-Depending on the requirements and plan for your dog’s rehabilitation, there are a number of options for exercises and techniques.
 We also have the option to measure and fit your dog for a custom made brace to support their recovery.

 Brace wearing – A brace is a specialised device designed to provide support and aid in the rehabilitation of dogs with injuries or conditions affecting their limbs.
 Such as hip dysplasia, arthritis and ligament tears.
 These braces are often used to support the joint or limb affected by the injury or condition, reducing pain and inflammation, and promoting healing and recovery.
-In addition to providing support and facilitating healing, they can also help prevent further injury by stabilising the affected limb or joint during physical activity.
+In addition to providing support and facilitating healing, they can also help prevent further injury by stabilising the affected limb or joint during physical activity

-Strengthening exercises – These exercises help build a dog’s strength and muscle mass to improve their balance and coordination and enhance their overall physical fitness.
+Strengthening exercises – These exercises help build a dog’s strength and muscle mass to improve their balance and coordination, and enhance their overall physical fitness.

 Massage therapy – Massage therapy can help reduce pain and stiffness in dogs.
 It can also help improve circulation and promote relaxation.